monopole/snt/environment.md

 ## Shell state

-As an informal namespace, all global shell variables and functions start with `TUT_` or `tut_`.
+Global shell variables and functions start with `TUT_` or `tut_` (an informal namespace).

-E.g., the following manages _exit on error_ behavior so
+For example, the following stores the initial _exit on error_ behavior in a variable, and defines a function to reset this behavior after running a command block.

-it can be restored when changed (important for testing).
+This is crucial for placing blocks under CI/CD testing.

 <!-- @exitOnErrStatus @env @test -->
 ```
+# Store initial state.
 export TUT_EXIT_ON_ERR=0
 if [[ "$SHELLOPTS" =~ "errexit" ]]; then
   TUT_EXIT_ON_ERR=1